US judge says new pipelines need more review

 BILLINGS, Mont.
-(AP) — A U.S. judge on Monday revised a recent court ruling that held up numerous utility projects crossing streams and wetlands, but left in place a requirement for new oil and gas pipelines to undergo further environmental review.
+(AP) — A U.S. judge on Monday revised a recent court ruling that threatened to hold up thousands of utility projects crossing streams and wetlands, but left in place a requirement for new oil and gas pipelines to undergo further environmental review.

 The ruling from U.S. District Judge Brian Morris means the U.S. Army Corps of Engineers can again use a disputed permitting program to approve electrical lines and other utility work through streams and wetlands.
 Maintenance and repair work on existing pipelines also would be allowed, but not construction of new pipelines.